Vätteryd

-The grave field consists of 183 menhirs, 15 stone ships - the largest 25 m long and 8 m wide - and 2 circles.
+The grave field consists of 183 menhirs, 15 stone ships — the largest 25 m long and 8 m wide — and 2 stone circles.
 Many of the stone ships are so damaged that all that remains are parts smaller than half the original size.

-Vätteryd, with about 600 menhir, has been considered one of the largest grave field in Scandinavia.
+Vätteryd, with about 600 menhirs, has been considered one of the largest grave fields in Scandinavia.
 Between 1955 and 1957, an archaeological survey was made of part of the burial ground.
-Research indicated the solitary stones constituted fire pits that were built between about the year 400 and 900 AD.
-The grave goods found -including bronze jewelry, glass and bronze pearls, and bronze wire - were taken to various museums in Stockholm.
+Research indicated the solitary stones constituted fire pits that were built between about the years 400 and 900 AD.
+The grave goods found — including bronze jewelry, glass and bronze pearls, and bronze wire — were taken to various museums in Stockholm.